Remember These 7 Amazing Places From Texarkana’s Past

 The Rock House

-No rocks sold here just booze!
-A long-time liquor store since 1984 was located downtown and was around for many years before closing and eventually becoming the Arrowhead Bar.
-It eventually moved and now it is the 1873 Club.
+For the record, this is not a rock store!
+A long-time liquor store since 1984 was located downtown and was around for many years before closing and eventually becoming the Arrowhead Bar which eventually moved to a new location.
 The all-rock structure is one-of-a-kind in Texarkana.
 If only these walls could talk.

 Lake Texarkana